National Geographic Islander

 You will need to fly into Guayaquil, Ecuador (GYE).
 Most flights arrive in the evening.
 We encourage all passengers to arrive a day early to avoid the stress of unexpected delays.
-Additional hotel nights at the Guayaquil Hilton Colon can be made directly with the hotel on their website.
+Additional hotel nights at the Hotel del Parque Guayaquil can be made.
 If you book a standard room, you will not have to change rooms when your program begins.

 Suggested arrival/departure times

-Flights into Guayaquil can arrive any time on November 10, 2018 and hotel check-in begins at 3 pm.
-You can leave any time in the late evening of November 18 or on November 19, 2018.
-A day room will be provided up until the time of departure for your late night flight November 18.
-An overnight room will be provided if your flight departs November 19.
+Flights into Guayaquil can arrive any time on September 16, 2021 and hotel check-in begins at 3 pm.
+You can leave any time in the late evening of September 22 (after 8 PM), or on September 23, 2021.
+A day room will be provided up until the time of departure for your late-night flight September 22.
+An overnight room will be provided if your flight departs September 23.

 While there is no luggage limit on the cruise itself, airlines often restrict (or charge) for excess baggage.
 Because each airline is different, and the regulations change over time, please check with your airline for baggage allowances.